WalletWasabi/WasabiDoc/docs/InstallInstructions.md

 2. Copy [Ádám Ficsor's PGP public key](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt) into a new `TextEdit` document and saving it as `PGP.txt`.
 Before saving, you need to go to `Format / Make Plain Text` (otherwise TextEdit will not be able to save it as a .txt file).

-3. Open Terminal and go to the folder in which you saved the `PGP.txt` file and import the public key with `gpg2 --import PGP.txt`.
+3. Open Terminal and go to the folder in which you saved the `PGP.txt` file and import the public key with `sudo gpg2 --import PGP.txt`.
 This should return the output: `key B4B72266C47E075E: public key "nopara73 (GitHub key) <nopara73@github.com>" imported`.
 [Next time you can skip previous steps because the public key is already imported.]

 4. [Download](https://wasabiwallet.io) the latest Wasabi release, both the `.dmg` package and the corresponding `.asc` signature file.

 ![](https://imgur.com/k0cEYjz.png)

-5. In the Download folder, run `gpg2 --verify Wasabi.X.X.X.asc`.
+5. In the Download folder, run `sudo gpg2 --verify Wasabi.X.X.X.asc`.
 [Change `X.X.X` to version you downloaded.]
 If the message returned says `Good signature from nopara73 aka Ficsór Ádám` and that it was signed with `Primary key fingerprint: 21D7 CA45 565D BCCE BE45  115D B4B7 2266 C47E 075E`, then the software was not tampered with since the developer signed it.

 6. Double click `.dmg` to open it.